Tag

 Views: 0

-All the PC games scheduled for launch 2024, 2024 is here, so take a look ahead at what’s confirmed for the PC release schedule.
+All the scheduled for launch 2024, 2024 is here, so take a look ahead at what’s confirmed for the PC release schedule.
 We’re well on our way through the first chunk of new games in 2024, and hey, is it just me, or are there already too many games to keep up with?

 After an inarguably huge year for games, it’s possible that the 2024 schedule will wind up feeling a little quieter—but the first couple months have already been stacked with celebrated releases.
 January saw the all-encompassing arrival of Palworld, while February brought a pile of surprise hits like Helldivers 2, Balatro, and Pacific Drive